AgentBluenote/Mozilla/javascript/oojs/tasks/json/marking.md

 ## Task 1

 The one and only task in this article concerns accessing JSON data and using it in your page.
-JSON data about some mother cats and their kittens is available at [sample.json](sample.json).
+JSON data about some mother cats and their kittens is available in [sample.json](sample.json).
 The JSON is loaded into the page as a text string and made available in the `catString` parameter of the `displayCatInfo()` function, called when the provided promise chain (which starts by fetching the JSON data) is fulfilled.
-Your task is to fill in the missing parts of the `displayCatInfo()` function to output:
+Your task is to fill in the missing parts of the `displayCatInfo()` function to store:

 *  The names of the three mother cats, separated by commas, in the `motherInfo` variable.
 *  The total number of kittens, and how many are male and female, in the `kittenInfo` variable.